rgvlee/rgvlee.Study.FeatureManagementValidation/README.md

 ## Testing

+- Middleware tests can be found in `TestProject1`.
-- Tests for the middleware are included in `TestProject1`.
-There are no tests for the validator itself at this point in time.
+- There are no tests for the validator itself at this point in time.

 ## Additional considerations

-- The state of a feature can vary; for `IFeatureManagerSnapshot`, from one request to the next.
+- The state of a feature can vary; from one request to the next for `IFeatureManagerSnapshot`.

 - Depending on your deployment strategy you may want to validate the features outside of the ASP.NET Core request pipeline.